 About the CRST:

-- Provide specialized, embedded subject matter experts (SME) to select ARSTAF activities to integrate, coordinate, and synchronize initiatives, concepts, strategies, capabilities, and objectives of the Command with those of the ARSTAF activities to which they augment (as a capability extension).
+- Provide a cadre of subject matter experts (SME) to Army Staff (ARSTAF) activities that integrate, coordinate, and synchronize initiatives, concepts, strategies, capabilities, and objectives of the Command with those of the ARSTAF focused on facility and infrastructure requirements, modernization, and readiness .

-- Identify, define, and validate facility requirements to ensure they meet functional and operational needs, priorities, and objectives that execute Army imperatives, strategies and plans.
+- Identify, define, and validate (I-D-V) facility requirements to ensure they meet functional and operational needs, priorities, and objectives.

-- Assure that facility standards and criteria establish a relevant facility and infrastructure baseline across all DOTMLPF domains.
+- Liaison and collaborate directly with USACE Centers of Standardization (COSs), HQ Program Integration Division (PID), DCS G9, and others to assure facility standards and criteria establish a relevant facility and infrastructure baseline across all DOTMLPF-P domains.